 6 Money Saving Gardening Tips

 Gardening can be a very expensive hobby.
 This can be a bit daunting if you haven't got a lot of money to spend, and you may have other priorities.
-So this web page is going to show you how you can have a beautiful garden without spending much money.
+This article is going to show you how you can have a beautiful garden without spending much money.

-As there are 17 Tips altogether, I am breaking my article up into three separate web pages, so that you can digest a bit of the information at a time, and save it to refer to later.
+As there are 17 Tips altogether, I have broken my article up into 3 separate web pages, so that you can digest a bit of the information at a time, and save it to refer to later.
 I have used all these ideas myself for my own garden, and all the photographs show my own garden in London.

-To Summarise, Here is a Quick Run-Down of Money Saving Garden Tips
+To Summarise, Here is a Quick Run-Down of Seventeen Money-Saving Garden Tips

 - Use Plastic Bottles as Cloches to Protect against Weather and Predators

 - Use Small Plastic Pots with Lids as Slug Traps for your Garden